Graylog2/documentation/pages/sending/application.rst

 Heroku
 ------

 You need to apply a workaround if you want custom logging on Heroku.
-The reason for this is that Heroku injects an own logger (``rails_log_stdout``), that overwrites your custom one.
+The reason for this is that Heroku injects its own logger (``rails_log_stdout``), that overwrites your custom one.
 The workaround is to add a file that makes Heroku think that the logger is already in your application::

     $ touch vendor/plugins/rails_log_stdout/heroku_fix